witcom-gmbh/apicurio-security-gateway/README.md

 # APICURIO Security Gateway

 ## Description
 It adds some basic authorization-check for API-requests to APICURIO.
 It is intended to run this service in front of APICURIO (e.g. as a sidecar-container in Kubernetes).
 It is used to authorize api-request made by API-Clients, e.g. kafka-producers and/or consumers.
-Protecting the UI is not the goal - if you want to to this, you can use https://oauth2-proxy.github.io/oauth2-proxy/docs/ and combine it with the Security-Gateway
+Protecting the UI is not the goal - if you want to to this, you can use https://oauth2-proxy.github.io/oauth2-proxy/docs/ as an additional sidecar-container.

 It uses Keycloak as identity-provider where all API-Clients have to be configured as confidential-clients in Keycloak.